Catholic nuns are already addressing the most serious development challenges Africa is facing

-Since 1999, African Sisters Education Collaborative (ASEC) has been educating women religious in Sub-Saharan Africa.
+Since 1999, African Sisters Education Collaborative (ASEC) has been educating Catholic women religious in Sub-Saharan Africa.
 Upon learning about ASEC’s work, people in the United States sometimes ask,

 Did you know that Catholic nuns are addressing many of the serious development challenges in Africa today?

-But despite their lack of education, they are still addressing a multitude of the most pressing development challenges in Africa today.
-From improvements in healthcare, education and infrastructure to increasing access to clean water and sanitation and reducing poverty, sisters are affecting change on the local, regional, and even national levels.
+Despite their lack of education, nuns continue to address many of the serious development challenges in Africa today.
+From improvements in healthcare, education and infrastructure to increasing access to clean water and sanitation and reducing poverty, African nuns are affecting change on the local, regional and even national levels.

 For example, Sr. Constancia Nzovwa Lungu, LSOSF, leads a small team of fifteen, providing health screenings, treatment and educational programs to over 1,200 residents in an isolated community in Southern Zambia plagued with HIV cases.